Notice of Privacy Practices

 This Notice describes the privacy practices of Children’s Hospital of Chicago Medical Center, Ann & Robert H. Lurie Children’s Hospital of Chicago, Stanley Manne Children’s Research Institute, Pediatric Faculty Foundation, Inc., Lurie Children’s Surgical Foundation, Inc., Lurie Children’s Pediatric Anesthesia Associates, Lurie Children’s Medical Group, LLC, Lurie Children’s Primary Care, LLC (also known as Town & Country Pediatrics), Almost Home Kids, Lurie Children’s Health Partners Care Coordination, LLC, and their physicians, nurses, other personnel and business associates (collectively, “we” or “us”).

 OUR PLEDGE REGARDING PATIENT INFORMATION

-This Notice tells you about the ways in which we may use and disclose patient information about you.
-It also describes your rights and certain obligations we have regarding the use and disclosure of patient information.
+This Notice tells you how we may use and disclose your patient information.
+It also describes your rights and our obligations regarding using and disclosing patient information.

 We are required by law to:

 - Assure that patient information that identifies you is kept confidential in accordance with law;

 - Give you this Notice of our legal duties and privacy practices with respect to protected health information, with the exception of inmates;

 - Follow the terms of this Notice or, if this Notice is later revised, a future notice then in effect; and

 - Notify you in the event of a breach of your patient information.